 Excuse my dad, he’s a total sap.
 Anyway, it turns out Mom and Dad were worried for nothing, and if you look at Page 4 you’ll see why.

 Boom!
 An attractive, ethnically diverse friends circle.
 How did I manage to find the only other six brown people on this campus?
 And how did I get them to hang out with me without seeming desperate and culturally starved?
 Through student organizations and clubs, of course.
 (Just kidding, we met in the student clinic, where, oddly enough, we were all refilling our Sertraline prescriptions.)

 See that beautiful dark-skinned guy sitting next to me on the quad?
 That’s Jamal/Jamar/Jamel.
-He all over the men’s diversity pamphlets, and it’s a no-brainer why.
-He’s 6’3”, pre-law, and built like a god.
+He’s all over the men’s diversity pamphlets, and it’s a no-brainer why: he’s 6’3”, pre-law, and built like a god.
 Since I got here, though… I don’t know.
 It’s like all of a sudden strong jaws and impeccable taste aren’t my type.

 My type is Matt, found on Page 5.

 That’s us standing next to each other at a football game.
 The face paint was his idea, and you’ll be glad to know that he insisted I paint my face black and he paint his face orange.
 He read all about blackface on BuzzFeed and he takes it very seriously — almost as seriously as he takes Business Administration, which is his major now that he’s flunked out of Civil Engineering and Biology.